kazzkiq/svg-color-filter/README.md

 This project is aimed to be a playground only.
 If you need production-ready libraries to give your image filters, you should try [CSSgram](https://github.com/una/CSSgram), [glfx.js](https://github.com/evanw/glfx.js), [canvasfilters](https://github.com/kig/canvasfilters) or any other lib for that matter.

 **Compatibility issues:**
-SVG filters are a relatively new feature, thus older browsers (IE < 10) will probably have trouble loading this playground.
+SVG filters are a relatively "new" feature, thus older browsers (IE < 10) will ~~not~~ probably have trouble loading the effects.